 4.3 An undergraduate student member will be elected by undergraduate students and a postgraduate student member will be elected by postgraduate students.

-4.6 A person who fills a casual vacancy in accordance with clause 4.5 shall hold office until the expiry date of the term of office of the incumbent who was originally elected by an ordinary election to fill the relevant position.
+4.5 A person who fills a casual vacancy in accordance with clause 4.4 shall hold office until the expiry of the term of the predecessor's office.

-4.9 If at any election one or more positions are unfilled, the Returning Officer shall inform the Council and the unfilled positions will be treated as vacancies to be filled in accordance with paragraph 4.5.
+4.6 If at any election one or more positions are unfilled, the unfilled positions will be treated as casual vacancies to be filled in accordance with paragraph 4.4 except that the University Secretary may choose to wait at least 3 months before holding the extraordinary election.

 5. Appointment of Returning Officer, Administrative Staff and Scrutineers

-5.1 Each election shall be conducted by a Returning Officer who shall be the University Secretary of the University.
+5.1 Each election shall be conducted by a Returning Officer who shall be the University Secretary.

 5.2 The Returning Officer may appoint such other administrative staff as he or she sees fit to conduct any aspect of this election process on his or her behalf.